 In reality, insurance is not something you set once and forget.
-Homes change.
-Lives change.
-Costs change.
-And insurance coverage does not always keep up unless it is reviewed intentionally.
+Homes change, lives change and costs change.
+However, insurance coverage does not always keep up unless it is reviewed intentionally.

 This page is here to help you understand whether your insurance still matches your reality, and how to spot common gaps before they become expensive surprises.